NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 Players generally love the added depth and new gameplay possibilities.
 Some feel that existing mods already offer similar (or better) systems - but that’s often the case when a game has a strong modding community.

-As a sidenote, I love this developer breakdown of their region system in Rimworld: https://www.youtube.com/watch?v=RMBQn_sg7DA.
+As a sidenote, I love this developer breakdown of [their region system in Rimworld](https://www.youtube.com/watch?v=RMBQn_sg7DA).
 I'm a systems guy myself, and when I saw this I got very inspired and added a similar system to Songs of Conquest.

 ---